Physics Teaching

 Theory of Physics Learning

-* Method: Demonstrate the scientific process, do not put the emphasis on the products or facts.
+* Method: Demonstrate the scientific process, as opposed to putting all the emphasis on the products or facts.

 History and Specific Places